fannanafahreen/lloyds-banking-group-loan-default-prediction/README.md

 | Charged Off | 3,906 (21%) |
 | Source | Lloyds Banking Group via Digdata |

+The dataset was provided by Lloyds Banking Group via Digdata and is not included in this repository for data privacy reasons.
+Please contact Digdata to access the original dataset.

 ### Key Features
 - `loan_amnt` — Loan amount borrowed
 - `int_rate` — Interest rate on the loan